kyleormsby/ProjectProjectWebsite/_posts/2017-8-25-constant-width-1.md

 \end{aligned}
 $$

 Now, we can parametrize this gradient with spherical coordinates and plot it using Mathematica, giving the body seen above.
-Next time, we’ll discuss why the function $xyz$ gives a body with tetrahedral symmetry, as well as how to create even more solids with a number of different groups of symmetry.
+Next time, we’ll discuss why the function $$xyz$$ gives a body with tetrahedral symmetry, as well as how to create even more solids with a number of different groups of symmetry.
 Until next time!